 See West Australia up close and personal on this Perth to Broome 9 day camping tour.
-You will be in a 4WD with a small group and get off the beaten track.
+You will be in an off-road vehicle with a small group and get off the beaten track.
 See the famous highlights of the West coast the Pinnacles, Monkey Mia, Coral Bay, Exmouth and Karijini National Park but see them a little differently.
 Bush camp, drive on the beach, hike the gorges of Karijini get into the WA wilderness on this adventure tour.

 Enjoy the vast stretch of open roads dotted with gorges, beaches, reefs and wildlife.
 Travel on a combination of tours connected by comfortable coach, travel by public bus.
 A great value package for adventurers wanting to explore the wild west.